-We are now in the second week of the government shutdown and there does not seem to be any end in sight.
-We have all heard about the highly publicized shutdown of our national parks, government agencies, and the recent debacle over military death benefits.
-Last week we even covered how the government shutdown will affect your investments.
-However, one area that has not been discussed at great length is the impact that this shutdown will have on your student loans!
+If you're curious about how the government shutdown will affect your investments, check out this article.
+However, one area that has not been discussed at great length is the impact that this shutdown will have on your student loans.

 The Good News

-The good news is that the shutdown has not currently affected your eligibility to qualify for any new federal financial aid.
-This would include any Federal Pell Grant, FSEOG, or Stafford student loans.
+The good news is that the shutdown will likely not affect your eligibility to qualify for any new federal financial aid.
+This would include any Federal Pell Grant, FSEOG, or Direct student loans.
 That specific pot of money is still flowing.
 Your FAFSA will still be processed, and almost all of the Department of Education financial aid websites are still up and running.

 More good news (well . . . "good" is a relative term here) is that Federal student loan servicers are still up and running.
 So you can still make all of your student loan payments and receive customer service if you have questions.

-In 2009, the Department of Education contracted with private companies to manage the repayment of most Federal student loans, and since these private companies don't specifically fall under the wings of the Federal government, they are still functioning as normal.
-So yes, your student loan payments are still due.
+Since 2009, the Department of Education contracted with private companies to manage the repayment of most Federal student loans, and since these private companies don't specifically fall under the wings of the Federal government, they are still functioning as normal.
+So yes, your student loan payments are still due (if the existing pause doesn't get extended).
 Bummer, I know!